August 27, 2011

 $ sudo postmap -q smtp.gmail.com:587 username:password

-After we have added SMTP credentials, we have to configure Postfix to use those credentials to send your mails.
+After we have added SMTP credentials, we have to configure Postfix to use those credentials to send your emails.
 Append /etc/postfix/main.cf like

 ### BEGIN NON DEBCONF ENTRIES ###